cse110-sp24-group3/cse110-sp24-group3/admin/meetings/052324 - Sprint 1 Review.md

 - learned how to incorporate scripts through html file

 Nick
-new journal button html
+- new journal button html
-sidebar html
+- sidebar html, css, js
-exoskeltlon
+- sidebar exoskeltlon
-css js of sidebar
-transitions of sidebar
+- transitions of sidebar
-learned how to use toggle so when sidebar closes, it goes to a difference css class
+- learned how to use toggle so when sidebar closes, it goes to a difference css class

 james
 - worked on the cancel entries and save entries button